jimblandy/context-switch/README.md

 use in various ways.
 In summary:

 -   A context switch takes around 0.2µs between async tasks, versus 1.7µs between kernel threads.

--   That advantage goes away if the context switch is due to I/O readiness: both converge to 1.7µs.

--   The advantage also goes away if the test is pinned to a single core.
-So inter-core communication is a major influence.
+But this advantage goes away if the context switch is due to I/O readiness: both converge to 1.7µs.
+The async advantage also goes away in our benchmark if the program is pinned to a single core.
+So inter-core communication is something to watch out for.

--   Creating a new thread takes r
+-   Creating a new task takes ~300ns for an async task, versus ~17µs for a new kernel thread.

 -   Memory consumption per task (i.e. for a task that doesn't do much) starts at around a few hundred bytes for an async task, versus around 20KiB (9.5KiB